VenomousSteam81/cookie-clicker-new/README.md

     * Cookie Clicker is Copyright Ortiel, 2020
     * I am in no way teamed, grouped, or associated with Ortiel
     * This is for learning purposes, fun, and learning purposes ONLY
+    * All mods in the `preload` folder are not mine, they are only for fun and offline mods

 ## Current Features